 Let us praise God from whom all blessings come, go and flow...

-Click on the bible above for this coming Sunday's readings and brief commentary on them...
+Click on the bible above for readings for Christmas Eve and Day and for some brief commentary on them...

 A prayer for when you're worried, anxious, afraid...